fbpx

 Why visit the Dolomites?

 Adventure and culinary-seeking travelers zero in on the Dolomites for a few reasons.
-The first is access to nature as many of the incredible views and experiences are easily reachable.
-Yes, there is strenuous climbing and hiking for those who want to summit legendary peaks but also there are plenty of short hikes and cable car rides yielding big rewards.
+The first is access to nature, as many of the incredible views and experiences are easily reachable.
+Yes, there is strenuous climbing and hiking for those who want to summit legendary peaks, but there are also plenty of short hikes and cable car rides yielding big rewards.

 Where are the Dolomites?